-Marcy Rae Henry is a Latina born and raised in Mexican-America/The Borderlands.
-She is a resister, a performance artist, a nationally and internationally published writer and a mediocre musician with no social media accounts.
-Before moving to Chicago, where she now lives, she traveled extensively, riding a motorcycle through Greece, Turkey, Syria and Jordan (sometimes posing as a boy) and stopping to study various subjects and to volunteer for Middle East Peace Process activities and organizations in Israel/Palestine.
-She earned certification for Ancient Thai Massage in Kathmandu, Nepal and studied Buddhism in centers from Bodhi Manda Zen Center in Jemez, New Mexico to Chanmyay Yeiktha in Rangoon, Burma (Myanmar), The November Retreat at Kopan Monastery in Kathmandu, Nepal and El Centro de Meditación de Vilcabamba, Ecuador.
-In India, where she lived for a couple of years, she received teachings and initiations from His Holiness, The 14th Dalai Lama of Tibet.
+Marcy Rae Henry es una Latina/e born and raised in Mexican-America/The Borderlands.
+She received her BA from the University of New Mexico where she studied music and gave the valedictory address for the Political Science department.
+While on deferment from Columbia Law School in New York City she lived in Europe, taking classes at la Universidad de Granada, and Asia, where she earned certification for Ancient Thai Massage in Kathmandu, Nepal.
+After riding a motorcycle through Greece, Turkey, Syria and Jordan (at times presenting as a boy), Marcy Rae volunteered for Middle East Peace Process activities in Israel/Palestine.
+She returned to the States and earned an MA in Interdisciplinary Art at Columbia College Chicago.
+She has studied Buddhism in centers from Bodhi Manda Zen Center in Jemez, New Mexico to Chanmyay Yeiktha in Rangoon, Burma (Myanmar), The November Retreat at Kopan Monastery in Kathmandu, Nepal and El Centro de Meditación de Vilcabamba, Ecuador.
+In India, where she lived for a couple of years, she studied at the Tushita Meditation Centre and received teachings and initiations from His Holiness, The 14th Dalai Lama of Tibet.